 The best place for application then is your child’s bare bottom.
 Slathering a bit of cod liver oil on the bottom at diaper change time works really well.

 You can slather the 1/4 -1/2 tsp daily dose on at one time if you like.
 There’s no need to put it on at every diaper change.

 If your child is out of diapers already, you can slather the cod liver oil on the belly area instead and wrap some gauze around the torso to keep it from contacting clothing.
 This approach also works for older children with disabilities who may not be able to respond to the reasoning approach.

-Please see my Resources page for where to buy fermented cod liver oil and butter oil.
+Please refer to my shopping guide for vetted brands of high vitamin cod liver oil and butter oil.